 To access the trip meter information, turn the ignition to the ON position.
-Press and release button 'A' until the desired trip meter is visible in the display screen.
+Press and release the set button on the left hand switch cube until the desired trip meter is visible in the display screen.

-Press and release button 'B' until the desired display is visible.
-The display will scroll through in the following order:
+Press and release scroll button on the left hand switch cube until the desired display is visible.
+The display will scroll through in the following order when pressing up on the scroll button (it will scroll through in the reverse order if down on the button is pressed):